priyankaguruprema/automationTODORepo/README.md

-Refer Todo feature for scenarios refer pom.xml file for used dependies utilities are used for code reusablity
+Refer Todo feature for scenarios refer pom.xml file for used dependies utilities are used for code reusablity respective elements has been highlighted during the run

 execution steps : prerequisite : JDK (1.8) Maven(3.3  and above)